iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/connection.md

 The following problem-report codes may be raised in the course of this protocol and are expected to be recognised and handled in addition to any general problem-reports.
 Implementers may also introduce their own application-specific problem-reports.

-Addionally, problem-reports from embedded protocols can be thrown.

-For general guidance on problem-reports and a list of general errors see [problem reports](../resources/problem-reports).
+For guidance on problem-reports and a list of general codes see [problem reports](../resources/problem-reports).

 | Code | Message | Description |
 | :--- | :--- | :--- |